2024 has already been a tumultuous year for information security.

 Today's security professionals need total intelligence to manage complex networks.
 Implementing CimTrak enables you to meet and exceed PCI or other regulatory requirements around file integrity monitoring by providing intelligence at the level of the endpoint.
 FAM can significantly simplify complex issues of access governance and allow you to understand how your users interact with data, identify at-risk assets, and understand other access patterns.
 Utilizing both CimTrak and FAM can help you create a more secure system and allow you to identify negative changes.

-To learn more about CimTrak, request a complimentary demo.
+To learn more about CimTrak, request a customized demo.

 About Cimcor